Comparing Hilbert depth of $I$ with Hilbert depth of $S/I$

 The aim of our paper is to continue the study of the Hilbert depth of monomial ideals, using the above method.
 In Theorem \ref{teo1} we prove that the following are equivalent for a monomial ideal $I\subset S$:

 Note that $\qdepth(I)=\qdepth(S/I)+1$ if $I$ is principal.
-More generally, if $S/I$ is Cohen-Macaulay then, according to \cite[Theorem 2.8]{lucrare3}, we have It is natural to ask if this equality remain true in the non Cohen-Macauly case.
+More generally, if $S/I$ is Cohen-Macaulay, then, according to \cite[Theorem 2.8]{lucrare3}, we have It is natural to ask if this equality remains true in the non Cohen-Macaulay case.
 In general, the answer is no. However, we will see that in some special cases, we can still compare $\qdepth(S/I)$ with $\qdepth(I)$.
 In order to do that, we rely heavily on the famous Kruskal-Katona Theorem; see Theorem \ref{krusk}.

 In Theorem \ref{teo2} we prove that if $I\subset S$ is squarefree with $\qdepth(S/I)\leq 3$, then

 We also show that this inequality holds if $I\subset K[x_1,\ldots,x_5]$ is squarefree; see Corollary \ref{cor2}.
 The above results are sharp, in the sense that there we provide an example of a squarefree ideal $I\subset K[x_1,\ldots,x_6]$ with $\qdepth(S/I)=\qdepth(I)=4$; see Example \ref{patru}.